Wendy Baskett, MA, BD

 I have indexed a number of books in the area of personal development/self-help, particularly in relation to business and leadership.
 Examples include The Leader’s Guide to Presenting and How to be Really Productive (both for Pearson).

 I have a lifelong interest in (mainly classical) music, being an experienced pianist, organist and singer, as well as studying music academically to A level.
-I would welcome the opportunity to index books in this area.
+Indexes include Brahms in Context (CUP)

 Am interested in all aspects of food and cooking, including the science side (with my chemist’s hat on).